lubosdz/html-templating-engine/README.md

 This allows effective structuring and maintaing template sets.
 Attempt to load a template from outside of the template directory will throw an error.

-First, set the template directory either explicitly or via loading template by alias:
+First, set the template directory, then process template by supplying loaded HTML content or absolute path to template file:

 ~~~php
 // set abs. path to template file